microsoftgraph/dataconnect-solutions/solutions/projectstaffing/pygraph/azure_processing/README.md

   + you can do a silent install by adding the `-b` parameter, but PATH will remain unmodified, so you'll need to run `eval "$(~/anaconda3/bin/conda shell.bash hook)"`

 #### Windows
-Install using the install instruction from here https://docs.anaconda.com/anaconda/install/windows/
+Install using the install instruction from here https://docs.anaconda.com/anaconda/install/windows/.
+Use Anaconda Powershell Prompt to run all python related commands.

-### 3. Environment setup
+### 2. Environment setup
-Set up your environment, and activate it both in your shell and in your IDE:
+Set up your environment, and activate it both in your shell and in your IDE by following the steps below.
+On Windows, these steps must be performed using Anaconda Powershell Prompt.
 + `conda create --name gdc python=3.7`
 + `conda activate gdc`